tanuunakal/tanuwebsite/readme.txt

 DESCRIPTION:

 This is my personal website.
+It's a fully reactive site built using Java, CSS and HTML, to showcase my personal projects.

-It's a one-stop-shop for all things Tanushree.
-Here's the basic layout:
+Here's the layout:
 landing page
 about me
 picture | writeup